AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

    The report results regenerate based on the data source selected.

-### Customize dates timeframe
+### Customize Order dates timeframe

-From the Order payment status report view, you can customize the timeframe of the statuses you want to view by selecting specific dates.
+From the Order payment status report view, you can customize the timeframe of the status results you want to view by selecting specific dates.
 By default, 30 days of order payment statuses are shown in the grid.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL [!DNL Payment Services]]** > _[!UICONTROL Orders]_ > **[!UICONTROL View Report]**.
 1. Click the _[!UICONTROL Order dates]_ calendar selector filter.